-The option appears on the PCB Specification tab of your project, and provides a couple of standard thicknesses for quick selection, or the ability to input a custom thickness of your choosing.
+The PCB thickness option appears on the PCB Specification tab of your PCB’s Design workspace, and provides a couple of standard thicknesses for quick selection, or the ability to input a custom thickness of your choosing.
 Selecting a custom thickness will prevent your design from being panelized with other designs, so minimum PCB area charges will apply, but no additional charges will be added unless you increase the thickness higher than that of the standard stackup for your layer count.

 Creating Different Thickness PCBs at the Fab House

 Given that we can adjust the thickness of the PCB in hundredths of a millimeter increment, it’s worth noting how the PCB fab actually accomplishes this.
 Let’s take a 2-layer board for example, with a standard 1.6mm thickness.
 Our expectation is that the PCB fab has some copper-clad core, with the total thickness of the copper and FR4 material equaling 1.6mm.
 Now, you probably wouldn’t expect that they’d also have that same core materials in 1.67, 1.68, and 1.69mm thicknesses — and you’d be right.

 What are core and prepreg?
 Core material is an FR4 substrate that has been fully hardened and is pre-plated with copper foil.
 Prepreg (pre-impregnated) is a layer of epoxy resin that has not been fully cured, with a thin layer of fiberglass embedded in it.
 To make PCBs out of multiple layers, the prepreg is stacked and then pressed and heated.
 The epoxy cures fully during this process.